IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 We completed the missing tasks the previous session.03 and exercised a bit on mapping a database descriptions in natural languages into ER-Models.
 We identify entities and relationships, discussed where to put attributes, and how to set cardinalities/participations.
 In one case, we also relied on Generalization (is-a) from EER.

 The database model we designed implemented the backend of a simple music collection system and the description was inspired by content available at [O'Reilly Learning My SQL](https://www.oreilly.com/library/view/learning-mysql/0596008643/ch04s04.html) and [Geeks For Geeks](https://www.geeksforgeeks.org/how-to-design-a-database-for-music-streaming-app/)

+### Session 5 - 10/04/2024

+We reverse engineered an ER model from the pizza RM.
+We discussed alternative design choices at the ER-level and checked whether these could be mapped correctly back to RM-level.

+We also argued about possible simplifications considering entities with only the key attribute, weak entities, and entities connected  by 1:N relationships.

+We skipped Task 2 on generating data and implementing the RM into SQLite.

+We wrote two queries in Relational Algebra, a simple one, and the second that made use of set operators.
+We solved the queries by splitting complex queries into simpler ones.

+### Session 6 - 18/04/2024

+Self-Learning - Part 1

+### Session 7 - 23/04/2024

+Self-Learning - Part 2